PdxCodeGuild/Class_Runtime_Terrors/0 Intro/2 - Curriculum Overview.md

 - It has a wide variety of libraries and resources
 - It is the language of the web browser

-### Why Vue?

-- It has a great community, active development
-- It enables the quick development of complex interfaces and interactivity
-- It is beginner friendly
-- It has excellent documentation

 ### Why Django Rest Framework?

 - It has a great community, active development